 Grooves or depressions across the nail have many causes, some of which are of serious concern, so this condition should be evaluated by a doctor.
 Tiny pits in the nails can be a sign of nutritional deficiency.
 Clubbing of the nails—when there is a broadened fingertip and a rounded nail—can be a sign of lung, heart, liver, or inflammatory bowel disease.

 Bluish nails indicate a lack of oxygen in the blood.
 This can be caused by conditions such as chronic obstructive lung disease, and should be investigated by a physician right away.
 Dark red or brown vertical lines are known as splinter hemorrhages.
 These can be a sign of infection of the heart valves.
 Speak to a doctor if you have these symptoms.

 Nail splitting occurs when the layers of the nail separate horizontally at the edge of the nail.
 This condition is common among people who wash their hands frequently, such as cooks and nurses.
 Nutritional factors and medications can also contribute to brittle nails.

-To keep your nails healthy, cut them straight across and don't bite them!
 If you use nail polish and nail polish remover, avoid dibutyl phthalate (DBP), formaldehyde, and toluene.
-Although all of these chemicals are legal and considered safe up to certain exposure limits, they can all be hazardous under certain conditions.
+While all of these chemicals are legal and considered safe up to certain exposure limits, they can all be hazardous under certain conditions.
 According to the Occupational Safety and Health Administration (OSHA), DBP has caused neurological toxicity in workers exposed to high concentrations of it over extended periods of time.
-It may also cause menstrual irregularities and complications of pregnancy.
+It may also cause menstrual irregularities and pregnancy complications.
 Toluene is harmful if inhaled or absorbed through the skin, or if it comes into contact with the eyes.
-OSHA reports that formaldehyde can be "reasonably anticipated to be a human carcinogen."
+OSHA reports that formaldehyde can be “reasonably anticipated to be a human carcinogen.”